 - Copies of Baptism and First Communion certificates are required at the time of registration.

-- Throughout the year we will be offering group service projects (at least one per month).
-Students in the program are required to participate in 2 group service projects per year.
-Teens may also submit a request to participate in service outside of what we have prepared; any outside service must be approved by the Coordinator.
+- Service is an important part of our process.
+Throughout the year we will be offering group service days (at least 5).
+Students in the program are required to participate in 1 group service day per year.
+Teens may also submit a request to participate in service outside of what we have prepared; any outside service must be pre-approved by the Coordinator.

-- All students are required to attend a weekend retreat during the second year of their confirmation preparation.
-See student handbook for more info.
+- All students are required to attend an overnight retreat during their confirmation preparation.
+See Retreats section below for more info.

-- All students are required to pick a sponsor by the third confirmation session.
-See student handbook for more info.
+- All students are required to pick a sponsor by the third session of the year (October 14th).
+See Parent/ Sponsor section for more info.

 CLICK HERE TO REGISTER!